 \section{Evaluation}

-This section proposes a complete evaluation of the effects of cloaking images with our system, and it does so for three different tasks: \textit{verification}, \textit{supervised identification}, and \textit{unsupervised identification} (term hereafter used interchangeably with \textit{clustering}).
-For each of these task, we use an appropriate dataset.
-We test verification on the Labelled Faced in the Wild (\textit{LFW}) \cite{LFW} dataset, and test identification and clustering on the \textit{FaceScrub} \cite{FaceScrub} and \textit{PubFig83} \cite{PubFig83} datasets.
+This section proposes a complete evaluation of the effects of cloaking images with Ulixes for three different tasks: \textit{verification}, \textit{supervised identification}, and \textit{unsupervised identification} (term hereafter used interchangeably with \textit{clustering}).
+For each of these tasks, we use an appropriate dataset.
+We test verification on the Labeled Faced in the Wild (\textit{LFW}) \cite{LFW} dataset, and test identification and clustering on the \textit{FaceScrub} \cite{FaceScrub} and \textit{PubFig83} \cite{PubFig83} datasets.
 An additional subsection then compares the generalization of Ulixes to other models and compares its transferability with Fawkes \cite{Fawkes} and Face-Off \cite{face-off}.

-\textbf{Verification} is the task of checking if two images represent the same person or not.
-LFW provides 3000 pairs of images of the same people and 3000 of different people, and the accuracy of the verification task is calculated as the ratio between the number of pairs correctly labeled as "same person" and the ones available (\textit{True Positives}), and the number of different people's pairs wrongly labeled as "same person" (\textit{False Positives}) among those available.
-A real-world application of this can be the verification of an employee's identity given his ID card before entering a corporate building.
+\textbf{Verification} is the task of determining if two images represent the same person or not.
+The LFW \cite{LFW} dataset provides $3000$ pairs of images of the same people and $3000$ of different people.
+Matching pairs can be verified successfully (True Positive) or not (False Negative), and so pairs of mismatching identities can be successfully rejected (True Negative) or wrongly verified (False Positive).
+We hereby refer to these terms as $TP, FN, TN$, and $FP$.
+Accuracy is here defined as $(TP + TN) / (TP + FN + TN + FP)$.
+A real-world application of verification is checking an employee's identity given his ID card before entering a corporate building.

-\textbf{Identification} is the task of, given a labeled dataset of faces, finding the label of new face images whose real identity is among those contained in the dataset.
-In real life, this could be the case when a user uploads a new image of himself or of friends on a social network, after having already uploaded some images of the same people in the past, and a third-party entity tries to match those new faces with ones it already has.
+\textbf{Supervised Identification}, hereafter also simply called \textit{identification}, is the task of, given a labeled dataset of faces, finding the label of new face images whose real identity is among those contained in the dataset.
+A practical implementation of this is Adobe Lightroom's facial recognition tools \cite{lightroom}.
+Accuracy is here calculated as the ratio of faces correctly classified.

-\textbf{Clustering}, is the task of trying to label a fairly large number of images with no prior knowledge of them.
+\textbf{Unsupervised Identification}, or \textit{clustering}, is the task of trying to label a fairly large number of images with no prior knowledge of them.
 An actual application of this would be to separate a set of images in groups containing each the same person when no labeled images for those people are available.